-In June 2008, we were informed by GlaxoSmithKline that the development term under the PDA would not be extended.
-Accordingly, the development term will conclude on October 27, 2008.
-GlaxoSmithKline previously selected XL880 and will be able to choose one additional compound from among XL184, XL281, XL228, XL820 and XL844.
+In June 2008, we were informed by GlaxoSmithKline that the development term under the existing PDA would not be extended.
+Accordingly, the original development term concluded on October 27, 2008, as scheduled.
+GlaxoSmithKline previously selected XL880 and had the right to choose one additional compound from among XL184, XL281, XL228, XL820 and XL844.
 For periods prior to the quarter ended June 30, 2008, revenues from upfront payments, premiums paid on equity purchases and milestones had been recognized assuming that the development term would be extended through the longest contractual period of October 27, 2010.
 However, as a result of the development term concluding on the earliest scheduled end date under the PDA, the remaining deferred revenues will be recognized through October 27, 2008.
-The change in the estimated development term increased our revenues by \$8.6 million for the three month period ended June 30, 2008.
+The change in the estimated development term increased our total revenues by \$8.6 million and \$17.3 million for the three and nine month periods ended September 30, 2008, respectively.